microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

   - *How many days are there until Thanksgiving?*

 ## Scenario Configurations
+In dialogs such as `Create Meeting`, the user needs to provide information such as title and meeting content before able to create a meeting.
+Depending on the user context (e.g. Speech driven and whilst driving) you can configure default slot-filling to minimise the number of questions - e.g. `Schedule a project review meeting with alex tomorrow at 8pm` would create the meeting with a default length of 30 minutes and no meeting contents.

-In flow like create meeting flow, user need to input information like title and content before able to create meeting.
-You can config whether to skip these slot filling steps in `appsettings.json` by setting `isSkipByDefault` to true, and modify `EventTitle`, `EventContent` and `EventLocation` default value in `CalendarCommonStrings.resx` to set default value of different locales.
+This behaviour can be configured in the Skill `appsettings.json` by setting `isSkipByDefault` to true, and modify `EventTitle`, `EventContent` and `EventLocation` default values in `CalendarCommonStrings.resx` to set default value of different locales.

 The `EventStartDate` default value should be a integer that means date difference with today.
 For example, if you want to set default start date as next day of meeting created date, the default value should be `1`.

-The `EventDuration` default value should be a integer that means count of mintues.
+The `EventDuration` default value is the default duration expressed in minutes (number).

 ```json
 "defaultValue": {